21 Jun Best Wet Weather Exercise Ideas

 As Australia starts to experience winter and the big wet, we see exercise levels drop.
 But wet weather doesn’t have to rain on your exercise parade.

-One study suggests that rain can have the largest negative effect on your physical activity levels.
+One study suggests that rain can have the largest negative effect on your physical activity levels!
+We mean, who loves running in the rain?

 Wet weather outside may mean we can’t just go out for a run or walk, so it’s at this point we have to start using our imagination.

-As with all exercise we suggest you create a plan, set some goals and seek advice from an Accredited Exercise Professional if you have any concerns about your health.
+As with all exercise we suggest you create a plan, set some goals and seek advice from an Accredited Exercise Professional if you have any concerns about your health before you take on any vigorous exercise.

 Exercise Right’s Best Wet Weather Exercise Ideas